jeffreytse/jekyll-jeffreytse-blog/_posts/2021-11-10-the-handbook-of-redis.md

 ---

 Redis is an in-memory data structure store, used as a distributed, in-memory key–value database.
-Here is a easy handbook for your reference to quickly start it.
+Here is an easy handbook for your reference to quickly start it.

 ## Setup